FAQ

 Features are derived from the raw data and include:

-• Temporal: cyclical hour/day/month encoding, holidays, vacation periods
+- Temporal: cyclical hour/day/month encoding, country-specific holiday calendars (Z1 sprint), vacation periods

 See the Feature Engineering section for the full list.